 Ambassador Martin J. Silverstein is senior counsel with the international law firm of Greenberg Traurig in the Global and Corporate & Securities practices.
-An attorney for 35 years, he represents multi-national businesses and is a member of the bars of New Jersey, New York, Pennsylvania, Texas and U.S. Court of International Trade.
-He maintains the highest AV rating for legal skills, integrity and professional excellence under the Martindale-Hubbell Peer Review Rating system and Client Review Rating system.
+An attorney for over 35 years, he represents multi-national businesses and is a member of the bars of New Jersey, New York, Pennsylvania, Texas and U.S. Court of International Trade.
+He maintains the highest AV ratings for legal skills, integrity and professional excellence under the Martindale-Hubbell Peer Review Rating system and Client Review Rating system.

 Silverstein earned his LL.M. from University of Pennsylvania Law School, J.D. from Temple University Beasley School of Law (senior member of Law Review) and B.A. in political science from Rutgers College.

 Silverstein serves as a Trustee of the University of Pennsylvania, a Board of Visitors member at Temple University Beasley School of Law and as an Overseer at the University of Pennsylvania School of Nursing Science.
 He also serves as a Trustee of the (Pennsylvania) Public School Employees' Retirement System, a public pension fund with $50 billion in assets.
-He sits as a Judge Pro Tempore in the First Judicial District of Pennsylvania and has served on the Federal Judicial Nominating Commission.
+He sits as a Judge Pro Tempore in the First Judicial District of Pennsylvania and on the Federal Judicial Nomination Advisory Panel.
 He is professionally competent in Spanish and Hebrew.

 Ambassador Silverstein served as U.S. Ambassador to Uruguay for four years (2001- 2005).
 During his tenure, he worked diligently to protect the American homeland in the immediate post 9/11 environment; facilitated a $1.5 billion U.S. Treasury loan to salvage Uruguay's banking system; worked to reopen markets to banned Uruguayan commodities; and engineered the signing of the first Bilateral Investment Treaty of the Bush Administration.
 These actions led the President of Uruguay to publicly credit President Bush with saving his government and preventing economic collapse.